Skip to main content

 Chetak's saddle and mouthpiece

-Maharana Pratap's ony existing stone inscription, Mentioning him is at a Laxmi Temple about 25kms from Udaipur.
+Maharana Pratap's only existing stone inscription, mentioning him, is at a Laxmi Temple about 25 km from Udaipur.

 Karan Singh Palace